Killraven: Publishing history

 McGregor and Russell, however, remain the series' signature creative team; more than two decades after the original series' end, comics historian Peter Sanderson wrote that:

 It was writer Don McGregor who transformed the Killraven saga ... into a classic.
 Of all of Marvel's writers, McGregor has the most romantic view of heroism.
 Killraven and his warrior band were also a community of friends and lovers motivated by a poetic vision of freedom and of humanity's potential greatness.
 McGregor's finest artistic collaborator on the series was P. Craig Russell, whose sensitive, elaborate artwork, evocative of Art Nouveau illustration, gave the landscape of Killraven's America a nostalgic, pastoral feel, and the Martian architecture the look of futuristic castles.

+In 1983, McGregor and Russell reunited on a Killraven sequel entitled “Last Dreams Broken”, published as the seventh volume in Marvel's graphic novel series.

-Some planned elements of the "Killraven" saga were incorporated into the Eclipse Comics series Sabre, McGregor and Russell each said in 1983.
+Some further planned elements of the "Killraven" saga were incorporated into the Eclipse Comics series Sabre, McGregor and Russell each said in 1983.

 The character made latter-day appearances in Marvel Zombies 5 #2 (April 2010) where the war against the Martians is concluded, and in The Avengers vol. 4, #4-6 (Aug.-Oct.
 2010), the latter in the present day after time-traveling.
 Killraven appears in Claws II (Aug.
 2011), in which the superheroes Wolverine and Black Cat meet him in the future fighting Martians.

-In 2014, Killraven also makes a cameo appearance in All-New Invaders Issue # 12 in a modern retelling of the War of the Worlds.
+In 2014, Killraven also makes a cameo appearance in All-New Invaders Issue #12 in a modern retelling of the War of the Worlds.

 Unrealized projects

 In the late 1980s, Don McGregor wrote 50 to 60 pages and P. Craig Russell began illustrating a final story, "Killraven: Final Battles, Final Lies, Final Truths" (also referred to as "Final Lies, Final Truths, Final Battles").
 The story never saw print, according to McGregor, because Marvel would not assure Russell the company would print the story in Marvel's best format at the time.
 In this intended finale to McGregor's story, "Killraven would take that war back to the intruders" on Mars itself.

 In the mid-1990s, Grant Morrison and Mark Millar considered tying in Marvel's 2099 imprint, making Ravage a descendant of Killraven: "Our idea was that the Killraven stories had actually happened, but Earth somehow got itself back together.
 It's now one hundred years later, and the Martians are attacking again, meaning that all the superheroes were going to have to deal with them".
-Galactus then arrives, and devours Mars along with the Martians.
+Galactus then arrives and devours Mars along with the Martians.

 In 2005, writer Jim Valentino said his aborted plans for the Marvel comic Guardians of the Galaxy involved Killraven, in his 50s, joining the team and forming an attraction to Yellowjacket (Rita DeMara).
 Valentino said he would have established Franklin Richards as Killraven's father.

 Writer Robert Kirkman and artist Rob Liefeld announced in August 2007 they were creating a five-issue alternate universe Killraven miniseries planned for release in 2008, but the project never went into production.